By Ehren Allen PT, Certified Manual Therapist

 Other causes of elbow pain with no injury to the elbow may be referred from the neck.
 The neck has numerous nerves that exist between the vertebrae and run down the arm.
 Irritation in the neck can cause pain to radiate down the arm and possibly to the elbow region.

 Symptoms of Tendonitis of the Elbow

 Tendonitis in the elbow can feel like a burning sensation or it can ache.
 Usually, it is very tender to the touch over the tendon that is injured.
-There are several areas wich may develop tendonitis in the elbow.
+There are several areas that may develop tendonitis in the elbow.
 The outside of the elbow and into the forearm is a common area for tendonitis.
-Tendonitis in the this area is often referred to as Tennis Elbow or Lateral Epicondylitis.
-This is because it may happen with repetitive back hand swings.
+Tendonitis in this area is often referred to as tennis elbow or Lateral Epicondylitis.
+This is because it may happen with repetitive backhand swings.
 But, Tennis elbow can occur from any abnormal or excessive stress on the outer elbow and forearm tendons.

 Golfer’s Elbow involves tendonitis on the inside part of the elbow.
-This is also know as medial epicondylitis.
+This is also known as medial epicondylitis.
 This may hurt with excessive gripping or flexing at the wrist.